PedroGaya/hellblazers/srd-player.md

 ### Complications

 Character-driven "tangles" you add to a scene and have to follow-up on.
-They must stem from your character details and always have an immediate impact, like an action roll, an option closing off, or forcing inaction at an important moment.
+They must stem from your character details and always have an immediate impact, like a defense roll, an option closing off, or forcing inaction at an important moment.
 These are things like:

 - **_Unwise decisions_** your PC would likely make.
 - **_Personal motivations_** over group goals.